soundpress/RulesOfNYC/docs/c10/index.rst

 (a) Entitlement to expedited proceedings.
 An expedited proceeding shall be scheduled in any matter commenced by the filing of a petition protesting a jeopardy assessment or predecision warrant based thereon, unless the petitioner elects otherwise.

 (b) Scheduling of conferences and other expedited proceedings.
-A conference as described in subdivision (d) of § 1-04 of these rules shall be scheduled and held by the tribunal within 5 business days of its receipt of such petition and such hearing or oral argument as is permitted or required shall be scheduled to be held within 10 business days of the conference.
+A conference as described in subdivision (d) of 20 RCNY § 1-04 shall be scheduled and held by the tribunal within 5 business days of its receipt of such petition and such hearing or oral argument as is permitted or required shall be scheduled to be held within 10 business days of the conference.

 (c) Applicability of rules.
 Except to the extent that they would conflict with the time limitations provided for in this section, all other provisions of these rules shall apply to such a matter, but will be liberally construed to allow for expedition.